Klingler History, Family Crest & Coats of Arms

 The surname Klingler was first found in Swabia, where this family made important contributions toward the development of this district from ancient times.
 Always prominent in social and political affairs, the family formed alliances with other families within the Feudal System and the nation.
 Individual bearers of this name first mentioned in ancient chronicles include Hugo der Clingere of Breisgau (c.1200,) Heydeke bei dem Clinghe of Quedlinburg in the Harz Mountains (c.1300,) Clingeler of Wuerttemberg (c.1283,) and Heincz in der Clingen of Wuerzburg (c.1409).

-Important Dates for the Klingler family
+Early History of the Klingler family

 This web page shows only a small excerpt of our Klingler research.
 Another 186 words (13 lines of text) covering the years 1752, 1812, and 1831 are included under the topic Early Klingler History in all our PDF Extended History products and printed products wherever possible.